babblequest/PuzzleRoom/README.md

 *    $ - means end of string
 *    i - means letter case is not important
 *    / - delimites the regular expression

+All code is freely availabile under the GNU General Public License.